 No matter how short or how long your trip, be sure to avoid:

-- Unnecessary Stops, Starts, or Turns – Routes with many traffic lights, stop signs, or turns can cause issues with controlling the momentum of your vehicle.
+- Unnecessary stops, starts, or turns: Routes with many traffic lights, stop signs, or turns can cause issues with controlling the momentum of your vehicle.
 If you have the option to take a more direct route without stops and turns like a highway or bypass, that’s often the safest alternative.

-Prepare Yourself
+Prepare yourself

 Dress for the weather.
 Even if you don’t wear every piece of outerwear while you’re driving, be sure to have a weather-appropriate coat or jacket, boots or waterproof shoes, gloves, and a hat with you.
 Assume that at some point during your drive, you’ll need to be outdoors to clean off built-up snow and ice from your vehicle or to help another motorist in distress.

 Plan for emergencies.
 Pack a mobile phone and a charger.
 Be sure that your spare tire is inflated to the recommended pressure, that you have a working jack and a lug wrench, and that you have an emergency light or set of flares ready for unexpected roadside repairs.
-Keeping a stocked first-aid kit and a few sets of chemical hand warmers in your vehicle is something you’ll truly appreciate having if you’re ever in need of them.
+Keeping a stocked first-aid kit and a few sets of chemical hand warmers in your vehicle is something you’ll appreciate having if ever in need.
 Have a blanket in your trunk in case you are stranded and need to wait for a tow truck or emergency services.
 A small folding shovel is an invaluable tool to have and is useful for digging snow or ice away from your tires if your car is stuck.

 Relax and test conditions before committing.
 Remaining calm and relaxed while driving in severe winter weather is essential.
-Test your comfort level on the roads by carefully checking your vehicle’s responses to starting, braking, and making gentle turns when you first set out.
+Test your comfort level on the roads by checking your vehicle’s responses to starting, braking, and making gentle turns when you first set out.
 If you feel confident, then follow your route and make any changes to it as the need arises.
-If you’re uncomfortable or unsure of your ability to control your car during your initial test of conditions, then you’re safest to reschedule plans and stay where you are.
+If you’re uncomfortable or unsure of your ability to control your car during your initial test of conditions, try to reschedule plans and stay where you are.

 Be sure all tires are properly inflated.
 Before the winter months, check that your tires are not worn or out of balance.
 Worn tread and wheels that are out of balance will reduce your vehicle’s traction even when road conditions are moderate.
 If you can’t replace tires with moderate tread wear, at least make sure that the two tires that are the least worn are mounted on your front wheels if you have a front-wheel drive car.
-As temperatures dip, check air pressure in each tire regularly—at least every two weeks.
+As temperatures dip, check the air pressure in each tire regularly—at least every two weeks.

 Keep plenty of gas in the tank all season.
 Severe weather conditions may lead to power outages, closed gas stations, and longer driving routes than you are used to.
 To ensure that you don’t end up stranded and out of gas during a storm, a safe rule of thumb is to make sure that you keep enough fuel in the tank to get you three times as far as you plan to go.